web-illinois/ilw-section-nav/README.md

 ## Accessibility Notes

-- The `label` is used as the `aria-label` value for the navigation element, it should be descriptive of the type of navigation contained.
+- The `label` attribute is used as the `aria-label` value for the navigation element.
+It should be descriptive of the type of navigation contained.
+Note that it's optional, the default value is "Pages In This Section".
 - If the links are based on very long page titles, consider using shortened versions in the navigation.
 Several line breaks in one link can be confusing.
 - Try and balance the length and depth of the navigation.
 A long list of links all on